-Franking debits arising under items 4, 7, 7A, 7B or 9 and in some circumstances item 2 of the table in section 205-30 of the ITAA 1997 will not be taken into account when determining whether the FDT offset reduction applies and the amount of the reduction.
-See the table on page 7 for details of the debits relating to these items.
+Franking debits arising under items 4, 7, 7A, 7B, 9, 9A or 9B and in some circumstances item 2 of the table in section 205-30 of the ITAA 1997 will not be taken into account when determining whether the FDT offset reduction applies and the amount of the reduction.
+See Table 2 for details of the debits relating to these items.

-Franking debits arising under items 10, 11 and 12 of the table in section 205-30 (in relation to friendly societies) will also not be taken into account.
+Franking debits arising under items 10, 11 and 12 of the table in section 205-30 of the ITAA 1997 (in relation to friendly societies) will not be taken into account.